-- 3.1 The budget setting process is a key part of the Fire Authority's arrangements which establishes the anticipated level of available funding to deliver its key priorities and services.
-Work has been undertaken throughout the year to determine the Authority's key priorities, outcomes and strategic objectives to be contained in the 2016-2019 Plan. - 3.2 On 17 December 2015, the Secretary of State for the Department for Communities and Local Government (DCLG) announced the provisional settlement for 2016/17 at £58.660m, resulting in a core funding reduction of £3.283m.
-The Government also proposed a referendum threshold of 2% for any Fire and Rescue Authority increasing its Council Tax. - 3.3 In addition to the provisional settlement for 2016/17, an offer was made for a multi-year funding settlement.
-Any Authority wishing to take up the four year funding settlement to 2019/20 would be required to set out their proposals in an efficiency plan to qualify for the four year settlement from April 2016. - 3.4 On 9 February 2016, DCLG confirmed the Authority's 2016/17 core funding, with a slight increase of £5k to the figure announced in the provisional settlement, resulting in total core funding of £58.665m. - 3.5 The four year settlement offer (provisional for 2017/18 2019/20) would result in the following core funding reductions: - 2016/17 £3.278m - 2017/18 £3.985m - 2018/19 £1.691m - 2019/20 £0.690m
+3.1 The budget setting process is a key part of the Fire Authority's arrangements which establishes the anticipated level of available funding to deliver its key priorities and services.
+Work has been undertaken throughout the year to determine the Authority's key priorities, outcomes and strategic objectives to be contained in the 2017-2020 Plan.

+- 3.2 As part of the settlement for 2016/17, an offer was made for a multiyear funding settlement.
+Any Authority wishing to take up the four year funding settlement to 2019/20 was required to set out their proposals in an Efficiency Plan to qualify for the four year settlement from April 2016.
+The Authority at its meeting on 19 September 2016 considered and approved the Efficiency Plan which was submitted to the Home Office.

+- 3.3 On 15 December 2016, the Secretary of State for Communities and Local Government (CLG) announced the provisional settlement for 2017/18 at £54.703m, resulting in a core funding reduction of £3.962m.
+The Government also proposed a Council Tax referendum threshold of 2% for Fire and Rescue Authorities.

+- 3.4 The four year settlement offer announced in December 2016 (provisional for 2017/18 2019/20) would result in the following core funding reductions:

+- 2016/17 £3.278m

+- 2017/18 £3.962m

+- 2018/19 £1.606m

+- 2019/20 £0.569m

-A total reduction over the four year period (2016/17 - 2019/20) of £9.644m (15.6% of the 2015/16 core funding).
+A total reduction over the four year period (2016/17 - 2019/20) of £9.415m (15% of the 2015/16 core funding) which is £0.229m less than was announced in February 2016.

-3.6 The projected budget includes a number of efficiency measures as well as enabling any actions to be undertaken arising out of the Authority's Corporate Risk Register.
+- 3.5 CLG confirmation of the Authority's 2017/18 core funding figure of £54.703m announced in the provisional settlement will not be confirmed until after Parliament returns from recess on 20 February 2017.
+At this stage it is not anticipated that there will be any material change to the provisional settlement figures which have been used as the basis for setting the 2017/18 budget. - 3.6 The projected budget includes a number of efficiency measures which were set out in the Efficiency Plan referred to earlier as well as enabling any actions to be undertaken arising out of the Authority's Corporate Risk Register.
 The Corporate Risk Register has identified a number of major risks that would seriously affect the Authority's ability to carry out its functions.
 The very nature of the risks have made it extremely difficult to quantify any funding impact that would arise were the risk to materialise and in the short term would result in a demand on the Authority's General Balances, which are identified in Section 6 of this report.

-- 3.7 During the financial year 2015/16 only extremely limited recruitment activity for some essential support staff has taken place.
-No recruitment of firefighters has taken place during the year to date however 15 firefighters were seconded on a temporary basis from Hereford and Worcester Fire Service.
-This has been in line with the Authority's approach to workforce planning in order to provide appropriate staffing levels to meet the Authority's approved service delivery model.
-It is anticipated that the suspension on the recruitment of firefighters will remain during 2016/17.
-Funding levels in future years means that the situation will need to be closely monitored and reviewed. - 3.8 Details of the draft base budget are set out in Appendix A, together with revisions to the current year's budget (the 2016/17 budget is replicated for information in the Service Reporting Code of Practice format in Appendix C).
+- 3.7 During the financial year 2016/17 only extremely limited recruitment activity for some essential support staff has taken place.
+No recruitment of firefighters has taken place during the year to date due to the need to reduce staffing levels in line with the numbers required for the revised operational staffing level (1,168) to meet the Authority's approved Service Delivery Model.
+Funding levels in future years mean that the situation will need to be closely monitored and reviewed. - 3.8 Details of the draft base budget are set out in Appendix A, together with revisions to the current year's budget (the 2017/18 budget is replicated for information in the Service Reporting Code of Practice format in Appendix C).